RoyTeong/Smart-Waste-Monitoring-Capstone-Project/README.md

 5) .env

 A copy of a documentation containing steps for relevant software installation and execution can be found in the Roy Teong_Documentation for Smart Waste Monitoring System.pdf.

+Note that if the date of the csv files is 3 months (90 days) or older from the date of running the mqtt_subscribe.py python script, the system would automatically delete the csv files to free up system storage space!